 Another usage could be a long-running monitoring system that shows the allocation rate: a nice complement to the other GC metrics.
 However, compared to the other profilers, one important feature is missing: if an unexpected number of instances are created, how to know which part of the code is responsible for the spike?

-The next post will explain how to enhance such a sampled memory profiler with call stacks per sampled allocation.
+The next post will explain how to enhance such a sampled .NET Memory profiler with call stacks per sampled allocation.

 - Source code available on Github.